Desvart/sherlock-project/README.md

 # sherlock-project
-Repository of signal processing (sound &amp; images) Matlab scripts related to the Sherlock project.
+Repository of signal processing (sound &amp; images) Matlab scripts related to the Sherlock program.